-- 25 All speech-language pathologists (SLPs) and audiologists in Alberta, regardless of practice setting, are - regulated under the Health Professions Act (HPA).
-As such, all are considered to be "health care - 27 providers," and are subject to the provisions and requirements of the HPA.
-The HPA (2000) states the - 28 key regulatory responsibilities of a college, including those relating to professional practice standards - and professional conduct.
-As per the HPA, colleges are directed to establish, maintain, and enforce both - a Code of Ethics and a Standards of Practice for their regulated members, both of which address the - requirements for obtaining informed consent for service. - Informed consent for service refers to the situation when "a client gives consent to receive a proposed - 33 service following a process of decision-making leading to an informed choice" (ACSLPA Standards of - Practice, 2022).
-The intent of obtaining informed consent for services is to protect and respect the - integrity and autonomy of the client, to ensure that they are informed and understand the services and - options for service available to them, and to ensure they understand their right to refuse consent or - withdraw consent for service once given. - Consistent with ACSLPA Standard of Practice 2.3 Informed Consent (2022), this guideline provides - information applicable to all SLPs and audiologists practicing in Alberta.
-SLPs and audiologists also have - a professional responsibility to be aware of employer and/or agency policies, and any additional - legislation or provincial standards regarding informed consent, where they exist.
-Although - 42 employer/agency policies may vary, Standard 2.3 sets the minimum requirements expected of all - 43 regulated members.
+All speech-language pathologists (SLPs) and audiologists in Alberta, regardless of practice setting, are regulated under the Health Professions Act (HPA).
+As such, all are considered to be "health care providers," and are subject to the provisions and requirements of the HPA.
+The HPA (2000) states the key regulatory responsibilities of a college, including those relating to professional practice standards and professional conduct.
+As per the HPA, colleges are directed to establish, maintain, and enforce both a Code of Ethics and a Standards of Practice for their regulated members, both of which address principles of informed consent.

+Informed consent for service refers to the situation when "a client1 gives consent to receive a proposed service following a process of decision making leading to an informed choice" (ACSLPA Standards of Practice, 2022).
+The intent of obtaining informed consent for services is to protect and respect the integrity and autonomy of the client, to ensure that they are informed and understand the services and options for service available to them, and to ensure they understand their right to refuse consent or withdraw consent for service once given.
+Informed consent recognizes a client's right to make choices regarding the professional services provided to them, regardless of whether their service provider agrees with their choices.

+Consistent with ACSLPA Standard of Practice 2.3 Informed Consent (2022), this guideline provides information applicable to all SLPs and audiologists practicing in Alberta.
+SLPs and audiologists also have a professional responsibility to be aware of employer and/or agency policies, and any additional legislation or provincial standards regarding informed consent, where they exist.
+Although employer/agency policies may vary, Standard 2.3 sets the minimum requirements expected of all regulated members.

-- This guideline focuses exclusively on informed consent for services; it is not intended to address other - 45 forms of consent, such as consent for the sharing or disclosure of information.
-Please refer to ACSLPA's - 46 Clinical Documentation and Record Keeping Guideline (2021) for information related to the - 47 management, security, and confidentiality of records.
+This guideline focuses exclusively on informed consent for services; it is not intended to address other forms of consent, such as consent for the sharing or disclosure of information.
+Please refer to ACSLPA's Clinical Documentation and Record Keeping Guideline (2021) for information related to the management, security, and confidentiality of records.

-Principles of Informed Consent for Service
+Elements of Informed Consent for Service

-- Who can Provide Informed Consent for Service? - Informed consent for service must be obtained from the client or a legally authorized representative for - the client.
-The client or representative must have the capacity to consent to proposed services. - Regulated members should be mindful that while the law in Alberta dictates that only the client or a - legally authorized representative may give consent for services, some clients may wish to have family - members involved in their care and in their decision making regarding their care.
-Wherever practical, - regulated members should respect the client's wish to have their family members involved in the - information sharing process, including having opportunities to ask questions, in order to assist the - 57 client's decision making.
+Who can Provide Informed Consent for Service?

+Informed consent for service must be obtained from the client or a legally authorized representative for the client.
+The client or representative must have the capacity to consent to proposed services.

+Regulated members should be mindful that while the law in Alberta dictates that only the client or a legally authorized representative may give consent for services, some clients may wish to have family members involved in the professional services they receive, and in their decision making regarding their care plan.
+Wherever practical and where the appropriate consent to share information is provided, regulated members should respect the client's wish to have their family members involved in the information sharing process, including having opportunities to ask questions, in order to assist the client's decision making.